edgedelta/docs/docs/configuration/outputs.md

 > **Note**
 >
 > In the Edge Delta Admin portal, the term **output** is represented by the **Integrations** page.
 To create an output, access the **Integrations** page.
-After you create an output, you will be asked to add the output to an existin agent configuration.
+After you create an output, you will be asked to add the output to an existing agent configuration.
 If you do not have an agent configuration, then you can create the configuration, and then return to the **Integrations** page to add the output to the configuration.